iomesh/docs/docs/volume-operations/expand-pv.md

     kubectl apply -f pvc.yaml
     ```

-4. Run the following command to check the capacity of the PVC. 获取对应的 PV 名字
+4. Run the following command to check the capacity of the PVC.

     ```bash
     kubectl get pvc example-pvc
     ```

-    After running the command, you should see an example below:
+    After running the command, you should see an example below and get the volume name.

     ```output
     NAME          STATUS   VOLUME                                     CAPACITY    ACCESS MODES   STORAGECLASS                AGE example-pvc   Bound    pvc-b2fc8425-9dbc-4204-8240-41cb4a7fa8ca   20Gi        RWO            iomesh-csi-driver-default   11m
     ```

-6. Once the PVC modification is applied, a new PV will be created.
-Run the following command to check the capacity of the new PV.
+6. Once the PVC modification is applied, the PV capacity will be expanded as well.
+Run the following command to check the PV capacity.

     ```bash
-    kubectl get pv pvc-b2fc8425-9dbc-4204-8240-41cb4a7fa8ca
+    kubectl get pv pvc-b2fc8425-9dbc-4204-8240-41cb4a7fa8ca # The PV name you get in Step 4.
     ```

     After running the command, you should see an example like this: